jaiel666/VirtualWallet/README.md

 - **Transactions**: Send and receive funds between virtual wallets seamlessly.
 - **Transaction History**: View detailed transaction history to track your financial activities.

-## Accessible

-You can access the Virtual Wallet application by visiting the following link: [Virtual Wallet](https://immensurable-bigamy.000webhostapp.com/)